zesterer/browser/README.md

 Leon
 ====

-This is Leon, the (hopefully soon to be) default Evolve OS browser.
+This is Leon, the (hopefully) soon-to-be default Evolve OS browser.
 If Ikey agrees to adopt it.

 ![alt tag](https://raw.githubusercontent.com/evolve-os/browser/master/git-stuff/Screenshot%20from%202015-01-07%2021:03:30.png)